-Border patrol raided a 2-bedroom house — and found 62 people
+Border Patrol raided a 2-bedroom house — and found 62 people

 LAREDO, Texas — Border Patrol agents, acting on a tip, arrested 62 undocumented immigrants found in a two-bedroom house in Laredo, Texas, on Tuesday.